endersonmaia/undocker/README.md

 Why?
 ----

-Docker images seems to be the lingua franca of distributing application containers.
-These are very wide-spread.
-However, is Docker the best runtime environment?
-Not for everyone.
+Docker images became a popular way to distribute applications with their dependencies.
+However, Docker itself is not the best runtime environment.
+At least not for everyone.

-Undocker bridges the gap between application images (in docker image format) and container runtimes: now you can run a Docker image with systemd-nspawn and/or lxc, without doing the `docker pull; docker start; docker export` dance.
+Undocker bridges the gap between application images (in docker image format) and container runtimes: now you can run a Docker image with old-fashioned
+tools: lxc, systemd-nspawn or systemd itself.

 Usage -- extract docker image
 -----------------------------